 Odorous House Ants

-Odorous house ants live up to their name because they often come into our houses and they release a foul, rotten coconutty odor when crushed.
-These ants are mostly just annoying because they don’t sting or destroy property, but they can still contaminate food stores by crawling into them with their dirty feet.
+Odorous house ants live up to their name because they often come into our houses, and they release a foul, rotten coconut odor when crushed.
+These ants are mostly annoying because they don’t sting or destroy property, but they can still contaminate food stores by crawling into them with their dirty feet.

 As their name suggests, pavement ants like to nest in – you guessed it – cracks in the pavement.
 Of course, they’ll also take up residence anywhere else that’s convenient: in between bricks with loose mortar, underneath patio stones, pretty much anywhere that can keep them warm and dry.
 Pavement ants can and sometimes do sting.
 But unlike their extremely aggressive stinging counterparts down south, fire ants, pavement ants are docile and unlikely to sting unless seriously provoked.

 Endemic throughout the world, pharaoh ants are common here in Nassau County as well.
 Pharaoh ants are a warm-weather species, meaning outside of the tropical latitudes; they basically have to nest indoors.
 This is unfortunate because pharaoh ants are known or suspected to spread quite a few serious diseases, including salmonella, strep, staph, and botulism.